-This study uses the term 'transferable skills', as coined by the Education for All Global Monitoring Report (EFA GMR) 2012.
+This study uses the term 'transversal skills', which can be understood in the same way as 'transferable skills' as coined by the Education for All Global Monitoring Report (EFA GMR) 2012.
 The Report defines three types of skills, (1) foundation skills, (2) transferable skills and (3) technical and vocational skills, all of which are required for youth to access gainful employment.
 It refers to foundation skills, at their most fundamental, as "literacy and numeracy skills necessary for getting work that pays enough to meet daily needs"; transferable skills as "a broad range of skills that can be transferred and adapted to different work needs and environments", and technical and vocational skills that can be considered "specific technical know-how" (UNESCO, 2012, p.
-171-172) Although the Report focuses on disadvantaged youth and does not analyse transferable skills in depth, its definition will be used in this study and also as basis for further discussion.
+171-172) Although the Report focuses on disadvantaged youth and does not analyse transversal skills in depth, its definition will be used in this study and also as basis for further discussion.
 Given its basic form, the definition has been chosen as a reference for comparing existing relevant national and regional definitions and concepts.

-In fact, efforts to define and deploy transferable skills are still ongoing across all levels and streams of education including at national, regional and international levels.
-Based on the concepts proposed in various related initiatives, including ATC21S, P21 and the EFA GMR (2012), the ERI-Net3 research programme has developed a conceptual framework (see Table 1) that goes deeper into defining transferable skills.
-According to the framework, transferable skills encompass five learning domains - critical and innovative thinking, interpersonal skills, intrapersonal skills, global citizenship, and media and information literacy, which together with foundation and specialised skills all need to be considered for a holistic development of the individual.
+In fact, efforts to define and deploy transversal skills are still ongoing across all levels and streams of education including at national, regional and international levels.
+Based on the concepts proposed in various related initiatives, including ATC21S, P21 and the EFA GMR (2012), the ERI-Net3 research programme has developed a conceptual framework (see Table 1) that goes deeper into defining transversal skills.
+According to the framework, transversal skills encompass five learning domains - critical and innovative thinking, interpersonal skills, intrapersonal skills, global citizenship, and media and information literacy, which together with foundation and specialised skills all need to be considered for a holistic development of the individual.